The statistics speak for themselves: Blogging helps your business.

 In that sense, blogging for business can help you to reach new markets with the added benefit that these are individuals who are willingly choosing to click through to your page.

 Acquire new leads at a much lower cost

-With more people clicking through to your valuable content, the greater the chances of acquiring new leads, attracting inquiries, and eventually growing sales.
+With more people clicking through to your valuable content, there are more opportunities to acquire new leads, attract inquiries, and eventually grow sales.
 This is because your posts can (directly or indirectly) stimulate demand for your products or service.

 Earn readers’ trust